-Florian Schoeller (a member of Schoeller family) is listed as a major shareholder, however, there is no information regarding the other shareholders and percentages.
-Ownership is disclosed, however, it is on another web site (scopeanalysis.com) and hard to locate.
-The site states 48 private investors, which includes names such as Simon Fraser (former non-executive director and board member of Barclays Bank), Dr. Manfred Gentz (former CFO of Daimler-Benz) as well as the top investors such as Scope’s founder, Florian Schoeller, is listed as an ‘anchor investor’, and AQTON SE (holding company of Stefan Quandt).
+Florian Schoeller (a member of the Schoeller family) is listed as a major shareholder; however, there is no information regarding the other shareholders and percentages.
+Ownership is disclosed; however, it is on another website (scopeanalysis.com) and hard to locate.
+The site states 48 private investors, which includes names such as Simon Fraser (former non-executive director and board member of Barclays Bank), Dr. Manfred Gentz (former CFO of Daimler-Benz) as well as the top investors such as Scope’s founder, Florian Schoeller, is listed as an ‘anchor investor,’ and AQTON SE (holding company of Stefan Quandt).
 For the rest of the investors, see here.

 Analysis / Bias

-For example, Stefan Quandt who is the heir of BMW and served on the supervisory board of Dresdner Bank AG is one of the shareholders of Scope Ratings through his investment holding company, AQTON.
-Stefan Quandt donated 690,000 euros to Chancellor Angela Merkel’s Christian Democrats and DW reports BMW is a traditional source of Christian Democrats (CDU) income.
+For example, Stefan Quandt, the heir of BMW and served on the supervisory board of Dresdner Bank AG, is one of the shareholders of Scope Ratings through his investment holding company, AQTON.
+Stefan Quandt donated 690,000 euros to Chancellor Angela Merkel’s Christian Democrats, and DW reports BMW is a traditional source of Christian Democrats (CDU) income.
 Politico Europe also reports on BMW’s donations to Merkel’s Christian Democrats, “BMW’s major shareholder and billionaire Stefan Quandt gave €50,000 each to both the CDU and liberal FDP,”.
-In June 2020 The European Securities and Markets Authority (ESMA) fined Scope Ratings €640,000 and issued public notice.
+In June 2020, The European Securities and Markets Authority (ESMA) fined Scope Ratings €640,000 and issued public notice.